rafaco/InAppDevTools/README.md

             }
         }));
 ```
-They are usually added on startup (i.e. YourApplication.onCreate) or dynamically at any point (i.e. after user log in).
+Add them on startup (i.e. onCreate of your app or main activity) or dynamically at any point (i.e. after user log in).
 You can also specify an icon, a background color or a callback.

 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/rafaco/InAppDevTools/issues)